PayDevs/awesome-oss-monetization/approaches/paid-certifications.md

 Variants & Options:
 * Training: Maintainers works with client directly to teach the use of the software
-* Certification: Maintainer conducts or oversees the certification with one or more candidates
+* Personal Certification: Maintainer conducts or oversees the certification of one or more candidates (people)
+* Interface Certification: Maintainer conducts or oversees the certification of a software interfacing with the OSS

 ## Platforms
 * [Forma Lms](https://www.formalms.org/) (Paid Courses & Certificate Management)